Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 ## Installing Themes

-Before applying the themes you need to check if the `Murrine Engine` package is already installed on your distro, as it is necessary for the correct rendering of the themes.
+Before applying the themes you need to check if the `Murrine Engine` and `gnome-themes-extra` or `gnome-themes-standard` packages are already installed on your distro, as it is necessary for the correct rendering of the themes.
 Depending on your Linux distro, the package may have a different name, here are the package names in some distro: On Fedora: `gtk-murrine-engine`, OpenSUSE: `gtk2-engine-murrine`, Arch: `gtk-engine-murrine`, Debian and derivatives: `gtk2-engines-murrine`

 Themes work in <ins>**Gnome 40, 41 and 42 versions**,</ins> but since Gnome 42 introduced [<ins>**libadwaita**</ins>](https://en.wikipedia.org/wiki/Adwaita_(design_language)) the themes files for <ins>**GTK4**</ins> applications must be placed in a new directory in a new path: **`'~/.config/gtk-4.0'`** with the name **`'gtk.css'`**; this will apply the themes automatically without use **Gnome Tweaks** but, for **GTK3** applications, we must always use **Tweaks** as we have done so far.